owolabi-develop/owolabi-develop/README.md

 ### Hi 👋 !
 I'm Owolabi
-### Python Backend & Full-Stack Developer | Agentic & Generative AI Engineer
+### Pytho | Applied AI Engineer
 ### About Me :

-I’m a Python Backend and Full-Stack Developer with 5+ years of experience building scalable, production-ready APIs and backend systems.
+I’m a Python Backend AI Engineer with 6  years of experience building scalable, production-ready APIs and backend systems.
 I specialize in backend development with FastAPI and Django, designing clean, maintainable services that power real-world applications.

 I’ve worked on systems including job portals, AI-driven insurance claim processing, and automated quote platforms, where reliability, performance, and data integrity are critical.
 I also build agentic and generative AI applications, integrating LLMs into backend services for RAG, intelligent automation, and workflow orchestration, with a strong focus on engineering fundamentals rather than framework dependency.